The 8 Best Surfing & Diving Destinations in the World

 From late June to October, there’s the chance to see whale sharks, hammerhead sharks, sea turtles, sea lions, marine iguanas, eels, and even penguins, among many other fantastic marine creatures, which makes the whole experience so fantastic.
 However, bear in mind that this diver’s paradise isn’t always ideal for the complete beginner – you can expect strong surges with several ocean currents passing through the area.

 The Galapagos Islands are also a surfer’s paradise, with uncrowded world-class waves and laid-back atmosphere.
 The best breaks can be found on the island of San Cristobal, where the peak season is between December and May.
 However, surfing is possible all year round in the archipelago.

 If you love exploring the oceans both on the surface and underwater, then you’re in luck!
-Go to BookSurfCamps.com and choose an exciting wave surfing holiday in a stunning location that offers a wide array of water sports.
+Go on an exciting wave surfing holiday in a stunning location that offers a wide array of water sports.